-6.4 USB\OTG
+6.4 USB OTG connector

-The main way of changing the firmware image located on the NAND of A20-OLinuXino-LIME-4GB is via the USB-OTG connector - the update of the Android image is explained at the bottom of this sub-chapter.
-The connector can also be used for establishing SSH connection to the default Debian Linux of LIME boards (for more information about the tethering please refer to "2.5.4 SSH via mini USB cable in Debian").
+The main way of changing the firmware image located on the NAND of A10-OLinuXino-LIME-4GB is via the USB-OTG connector.
+How to change the firmware is explained after the hardware details.
 The part of the schematic related to the USB\OTG is shown below: